Heritage Joinery Restoration

 Preserving the Integrity of Period and Listed Buildings

 Heritage joinery fails for a reason.
-My work focuses on identifying those underlying causes—moisture ingress, poor past repairs, timber decay, movement, or infestation—and addressing them with conservation‑led methods that protect the building’s long‑term health.
+My work focuses on identifying those underlying causes including, moisture ingress, poor past repairs, timber decay, movement, or infestation.
+I address these causes with conservation‑led methods that protect the building’s long‑term health.
 Every repair respects original materials, craftsmanship, and the architectural significance of the property.

 What I Do